Office of Community-Based Learning

 Community-Based Research (CBR) involves faculty, students and community partners in the research process and recognizes the unique contributions of each.
 Research is action-oriented and focused on concerns relevant to the community.
 There is a reciprocal transfer of knowledge, skills and capacity to sustain a long-term commitment.

-In light of the dynamic situation surrounding the spread of SARS-CoV-2, and in alignment with the University's "Royals Safe Together" guidelines, Community Based Learning in Fall 2020 will be completed remotely.
+In light of the dynamic situation surrounding the spread of SARS-CoV-2, and in alignment with the University's "Royals Safe Together" guidelines, Community Based Learning in Spring 2021 will be completed remotely.
 The Office of Community Based Learning has worked with our community partner agencies to identify remote ways to continue our partnerships to foster mutually beneficial collaborations between the University and the greater Scranton community.
-Faculty are encouraged to view our list of suggested remote options and can also contact either Julie Schumacher Cohen, CBL Chair at email@example.com or Carolyn M. Bonacci, coordinator of community and civic engagement at firstname.lastname@example.org, to learn more about community partnerships for the Fall semester.
+Faculty are encouraged to view our list of suggested remote options and can also contact either Julie Schumacher Cohen, CBL Chair at email@example.com or Carolyn M. Bonacci, coordinator of community and civic engagement at firstname.lastname@example.org, to learn more about community partnerships for the Spring semester.

 As Faculty prepare for fall courses, we encourage all to utilize our compilation of CBL Anti-Racism Resources.
 The page linked below comprises a variety of resources, including from the AJCU network, Campus Compact and other partners, on how to work toward anti-racism in the context of community-based learning and community engagement, including teaching tools, academic articles, and local organizations.
 This is not a comprehensive list of resources, as we are still learning ourselves.
 Faculty with suggestions for additional resources, can contact email@example.com to suggest additional resources.